jduf/VMC-SUN-Heisenberg/README.md

 If you choose to install the submodules elsewhere, just set the variable "JDLIB" in the makefile to the path where they have been downloaded

-Note that you can choose which executable to create by by un-/-commenting one of the first line of the makefile or setting the "EXEC" variable to one of the following
+Note that you can choose which executable to create by un-/-commenting one of the first line of the makefile or setting the "EXEC" variable to one of the following

 + mc